-- Within a given Game Set, each Subset shall be the same size and comprised of no less than 5,000, and no more than 10,000 Electronic Scratch Tickets, provided that in order to complete the distribution of all tickets in a Game Set, the final Subset derived from the Set may have less than the number of tickets in any other Subset and be less than 5,000; - Each Subset shall be individually and uniquely identified by the b.
-Game Set serial number and a unique serial number for each Subset assigned in the order in which the Subsets are created; - Scratch Tickets shall be dispensed from two or more Subsets of a C. given Game Set which have been securely stored in the Central Computer and which Subsets are rotated on a fixed and sequential, and not random basis; - Scratch Tickets shall be dispensed from a Subset in the order in that d.
-Subset in which they were held in the Central Computer; and - Once an Electronic Scratch Ticket has been dispensed to a Player e.
-Terminal from a Subset, it cannot be dispensed again.
+- a.
+Within a given Game Set, each Subset shall be the same size and comprised of no less than 5,000, and no more than 10,000 Electronic Scratch Tickets, provided that in order to complete the distribution of all tickets in a Game Set, the final Subset derived from the Set may have less than the number of tickets in any other Subset and be less than 5,000; - Each Subset shall be individually and uniquely identified by the Game Set serial number and a unique serial number for each Subset assigned in the order in which the Subsets are created; - c.
+Once an Electronic Scratch Ticket has been dispensed to a Player Terminal from a Subset, it cannot be dispensed again.

-Completion of Game.
-A Scratch Ticket Game is deemed to be completed 3.2.5 only when all of the Electronic Scratch Tickets in a Game Set have been dispensed or the Game Set has been taken out of play.
-If any game set is withdrawn from play before completion of the game, the Tribe shall ensure that at least 75% of the revenues received from sales of Electronic Scratch Tickets in that game have been, or in future Electronic Scratch Ticket Games will be, awarded to players.
+3.2.5 Completion of Game.
+A Scratch Ticket Game is deemed to be completed only when all of the Electronic Scratch Tickets in a Game Set have been dispensed or the Game Set has been taken out of play.
+If any Game Set is withdrawn from play before completion of the Game, the Tribe shall ensure that at least 75% of the revenues received from sales of Electronic Scratch Tickets in that Game have been, or in future Electronic Scratch Ticket Games will be, awarded to players.

-Data Required to be Available Prior to Commencement of an Electronic Scratch 3.3 APPENDIX X 11/13/98
+3.3 Data Required to be Available Prior to Commencement of an Electronic Scratch Ticket Game.

-Ticket Game.
 The following data shall be available to the TGA and SGA prior to the commencement of an Electronic Scratch Ticket Game and shall be maintained and be viewable both electronically and if requested, by printed report, upon demand: